Sue and I woke up early to see the sunrise. Jupiter was still out and I had to take a photo of the moon.

 I finally got a shot of one of the hairpin turns

 We stopped at a viewpoint.
-In the distance you can see that even the paved road was very windy.
+In the distance you can see that even the paved road was had many turns.

 When we stopped for a green doorstop on the side of the road, we saw a plant with this beautiful flower.